cfultz/YATwitchRandomizer/README.md

 TODO:
  - Make mobile friendly
  - Build using HTML5 standards
- - Possibly build towards a "pwning.com" clone
+ - Possibly build towards a "pwning.com" competitor/sister-site
  - Add "Night Mode" theme

 If you would like to assist, make a pull request!